-- A 90% interest in, and operator of, the Wheeler River project, which is host to the Phoenix and Gryphon uranium deposits together representing the largest undeveloped uranium project in the infrastructure rich eastern portion of the Athabasca Basin region. - A 66.57% interest in, and operator of, the Waterbury Lake project, which includes the J Zone and Huskie uranium deposits. - A 22.50% interest in the McClean Lake uranium processing facility and uranium deposits, through its interest in the McClean Lake Joint Venture ("MLJV") operated by Orano Canada Inc. ("Orano Canada"). - A 25.17% interest in the Midwest uranium project, operated by Orano Canada, which is host to the Midwest Main and Midwest A deposits. - An extensive portfolio of exploration properties in the Athabasca Basin.
+- An effective 95% interest in, and operator of, the Wheeler River project, which is host to the Phoenix and Gryphon uranium deposits together representing the largest undeveloped uranium project in the infrastructure rich eastern portion of the Athabasca Basin region. - A 66.90% interest in, and operator of, the Waterbury Lake project, which includes the Tthe Heldeth Túé (formerly J Zone) and Huskie uranium deposits.

+- A 22.50% interest in the McClean Lake uranium processing facility and uranium deposits, through its interest in the McClean Lake Joint Venture ("MLJV") operated by Orano Canada Inc. ("Orano Canada"). - A 25.17% interest in the Midwest uranium project, operated by Orano Canada, which is host to the Midwest Main and Midwest A deposits. - · An extensive portfolio of exploration properties in the Athabasca Basin.